 I start with the 180 days per year that is mandated by our state and then divide by 11 months.
 We school year round, but most of July is packed with birthdays and camps.
 That gives me just over 16 days per month that must be school days.
 Keep in mind that some of these days will be used for field trips.
 We love to fieldschool!

-Now, I get out the 2018-2019 calendar that Pam provides in the Autopilot Course.
+Now, I get out the 2018-2019 calendar that Pam provides in the Autopilot Course (fyi, yes this changes each year!).
 At the top, I write 180 days and then my 16 days per month.
 Next, I mark out the days we will not be homeschooling.
 These might be holidays, vacations, birthdays or other things that I have planned.

 Here's what my calendar looks like after this step:

 After I have all the days I am not going to be homeschooling recorded, I can see what days I have left that are available for school.
 It turns out that I have 209 days.
 Those are the days in yellow.

 Because I know that I have so much flexibility in my calendar, I can start throwing in Friday Fun-days.
 In truth, we usually only school 4 days a week unless we get behind.
 Our Fun-days aren't always on Friday.
 Sometimes we need a break at the beginning of the week due to a busy weekend, or maybe we need a break in the middle of the week because of an outing.
 With an extra 29 days, we have the flexibility to schedule in "sanity breaks" as well.

 Now we're getting to the "nitty gritty" of scheduling - the Weekly and Daily Schedules.

 We start off with the weekly plan.
 I have to admit that the weekly plan makes me a little anxious.
 I don't particularly appreciate looking at those time slots, but I have to remember what Pam suggests - use it to show areas where you have a mandatory schedule already in place.
 This helps me to calm down a bit and to realize the time we have available in a given week.